-Sometimes exercise can stop your period if you are exercising too frequently or at a high intensity for long periods of time.
+Sometimes exercise can stop your period if you are exercising too frequently or at a high intensity for long periods.
 Lack of menstruation is typical in athletes and high-level fitness enthusiasts.
-If you are exercising at a high level and lack menstruation, contact your gynecologist to discuss your options.
+If you exercise at a high level and lack menstruation, contact your gynecologist to discuss your options.

 Don’t Be Afraid to Lift Heavy

 Let’s let go of the stigma of lifting heavy weights and becoming too manly.
 Physiologically, women do not have the genetics to get super bulky naturally.
 What makes you look bulky is the added body fat and not the muscles.
 The more muscle you have, the more calories you burn at rest.

 Another case for lifting heavy weights is that it naturally gives you the curves you desire.
 Finally, weight training strengthens bones, and osteoporosis increases in women as we age.
 Use weight training as preventative care to protect your bones later!

 According to the CDC, Asthma is higher in women.
 The differing hormones during the menstrual cycle, pregnancy, and menopause can worsen asthma symptoms.
 Keeping track of when your symptoms worsen during hormonal changes is essential to help prevent an attack.
 Finally, because women’s lungs are smaller than men’s, they can be more susceptible to asthma triggers.
 Take note of what triggers your asthma and develop an asthma action plan.